Wirt4/monte-carlo-pi-estimator/README.md

 ## Getting Started
 Since Mojo currently has limited platform support, we're containerized in Docker.
 Check that docker is running.
 Build the project with `docker compose build`.
 Start the environment with `docker compose run --rm app`.

-The app can be run as a compiled executable, or with just-in-time compiling, To compile the app, run `mojo build estimate-pi.mojo`.
+All commands to compile and run the app are executed from inside the `pi-estimator` directory.
+To compile the app, run `mojo build estimate-pi.mojo`.
 To run the compiled executable, run `./estimate-pi`.
 To run the app with just-in-time compilation, run `mojo estimate-pi.mojo`.

 Shutting down is an easy enough process.
 Run `exit` to get out of the virtual environment, then `docker compose down` to shut down any remaining containers.